Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Investigating the Control Parameter: SHeF-WIP

 \subsubsection{Does SHeF-WIP provide better UX than GUD-WIP?}

-\textbf{[H1-3]} was not supported by the results of the questionnaires.
-However, both GUD-WIP and SHeF-WIP achieved relatively good scores on each question, excluding ``tiredness.''
-Therefore, we can conclude that SHeF-WIP can achieve higher speed than GUD-WIP, while ensuring controllability, sense of walking, and sense of realism, but without improving the occurrence of cybersickness.
+\textbf{H1-3} was not supported by the results of the questionnaires.
+Note that our experimental task and VE are designed mainly for establishing how precisely the participants could adjust the speed using the two WIP techniques.
+However, they might not be optimal for assessing the realism of the techniques.
+Still, both GUD-WIP and SHeF-WIP achieved relatively good scores on each question, excluding ``tiredness.''
+Therefore, we would conclude that SHeF-WIP can achieve higher speed than GUD-WIP, while ensuring controllability, sense of walking, and sense of realism, without improving the occurrence of cybersickness.
+However, we need to be careful about the results of the questionnaires due to the small sample size.

 Based on these results, the next section will investigate the effects of step height control and elastic input on the performance and UX of the WIP.